Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls

 \begin{theorem} The solutions $\varphi$ to the problem in Equation \eqref{eq:eigenvalueproblem} in the $d$-dimensional rectangular room with admittances $\beta_1,\beta_2,\dots,\beta_{2d}$ on each of the $2d$ walls form a complete basis for all admittance values except for a set $\Theta\subset \mathbb{C}^{2d}$ of zero Lebesgue measure. \end{theorem}

 \begin{proof} The set $\Theta$ in 1D is identified by the solutions of

-where the first equation follows by applying $\Lambda = \langle \varphi,\overline{\varphi}\rangle_{L^2(\Omega)}=0$ from Equation~\eqref{eq:lambda}, and the remaining two equations arise as intermediate steps in the derivation of \eqref{eq:main_condition} (see, indeed, Equation~\eqref{eq:b}). \\ Take any $\hat{q}\in\mathbb{C}$, then the associated $\hat{b}$ is unique from the first equation except for multiplies of $\pi$.
+where the first equation follows by applying $\Lambda = \langle \varphi,\overline{\varphi}\rangle_{L^2(\Omega)}=0$ from Equation~\eqref{eq:lambda}, and the remaining two equations arise as intermediate steps in the derivation of \eqref{eq:main_condition}. \\ Take any $\hat{q}\in\mathbb{C}$, then the associated $\hat{b}$ is unique from the first equation except for multiples of $\pi$.
 It follows from the other two equations that the associated $\gamma_-,\gamma_+$ are unique.
 Furthermore, the map is holomorphic.
 Consequently, the set of admissible $\beta_-,\beta_+$ is contained in the image of a differentiable function from $\mathbb{C}$ to $\mathbb{C}^2$, which has zero measure \cite{tao2011introduction}.
 The extension to $d>1$ readily follows. \end{proof}

-To summarize, we have verified that the orthogonality holds in a significantly larger setting and completeness is valid for almost every impedance parameter.
+To summarize, we have verified that the orthogonality holds in a significantly larger setting and completeness holds for almost every admittance parameter.
 Therefore, Equation~\eqref{eq:greenfunctionseries} is guaranteed to hold as long as the problem parameters do not belong to the corresponding zero measure set.